chosam2322/chosam2322.github.io/_pages/about.md

   I am broadly interested in Black Politics and its shifting dynamics in the aftermath of the Civil Rights Movement.
 The successes of that era lead to significant gains for Black communities with respect to major legislation but also in terms of incorporation of Black legislators into multiple levels of government.
 How can we chart what this incorporation has meant for the lived realities of Black people over time?
 My dissertation project focuses on the Congressional Black Caucus and why, in spite of increased influence and power within Congress, they have been unable to achieve more landmark gains for Black communities.

 I have additional research on to the interplay between anti-Black racism, maternal health, and the unique features of the American healthcare system.
 Future work will look more explicitly at the unique features of the American Political Economy and the racial dynamics that were set off in the aftermath of the move to shareholder capitalism

-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.